In the morning is probably best because it kickstarts your metabolism for the day helping you to lose more weight.

 For me, the best time is just before bed, which I think is unusual.
 But for me it works because it makes me tired; I can then just have a snack, take my shower, and go to bed.

 I know some people who find just before dinner (or lunch, if you’re on vacation) works well for them.
-Having the meal to look forward to can keep you motivated, and it’s at the time of day where it’s unlikely you’ll fall asleep for more than just a nap if you’re tired afterward.posted over 5 years ago
+Having the meal to look forward to can keep you motivated, and it’s at the time of day where it’s unlikely you’ll fall asleep for more than just a nap if you’re tired afterward.posted almost 6 years ago

 With my experience in my own personal development, I would have to say before you go to bed for a few reasons.